 Refresh and Relax

-If you do decide to pause before leaving for Hafelekar, you can either sit and relax with a hot cuppa or cold something (depending on the weather and your taste!) at the Seegrube Restaurant.
-Or you can work up an appetite by doing the short circular hike around the Seegrube or the short and easy walk to the huge rock which the locals call a “relax zone”.
+IIf you do decide to pause before leaving for Hafelekar, you can either sit and relax with a hot cuppa or cold something (depending on the weather and your taste!) at the Seegrube Restaurant.
+Or you can work up an appetite by doing the short circular hike around the Seegrube.
+Check out the huge rock nearby where the locals go to chill out.

 Hike to the Top of Innsbruck